-Students are placed on academic probation when (1) they earn 3-credits or more of C or lower in a single semester; or (2) when their cumulative GPA falls below 3.000.
+Students are placed on academic probation when (1) they earn one grade of "C" or lower in a single semester; or (2) when their cumulative GPA falls below 3.000.
 Unless they meet the criteria for termination, students remain on probation until their cumulative GPA improves to a 3.000 or better.
-Students placed on probation due to earning 3-credits or more of C or lower remain at-risk of termination upon earning an additional 3-credits of C or lower, regardless of their cumulative GPA.
+Students placed on probation due to earning a grade of "C" or lower remain atrisk of termination upon earning an additional grade of "C" or lower, regardless of their cumulative GPA.